Scientists Unveil New ‘Tree of Life’ The family tree. The family tree The process of evolution produces a pattern of relationships between species.

 As lineages evolve and split and modifications are inherited, their evolutionary paths diverge.
 This produces a branching pattern of evolutionary relationships.
 By studying inherited species' characteristics and other historical evidence, we can reconstruct evolutionary relationships and represent them on a "family tree," called a phylogeny.
+The phylogeny you see below represents the basic relationships that tie all life on Earth together.
 Tree of life - Wikipedia.
 Cancel Edit Delete Preview revert Text of the note (may include Wiki markup) Could not save your note (edit conflict or other problem).

 Phylogenetic systematics, a.k.a. evolutionary trees.
 Clade.
 Cladogram (family tree) of a biological group.

 The red and blue boxes at right and left represent clades (i.e., complete branches).
 The green box in the middle is not a clade, but rather represents an evolutionary grade, an incomplete group, because the blue clade at left is descended from it, but is excluded.
 Increasingly, taxonomists try to avoid naming taxa that are not clades.
 Etymology The term "clade" was coined in 1957 by the biologist Julian Huxley to refer to the result of cladogenesis, a concept Huxley borrowed from Bernhard Rensch.
 Definitions Gavialidae, Crocodylidae and Alligatoridae are clade names that are here applied to a phylogenetic tree of crocodylians.